HRKings/dnd5e-foundryvtt-itemcollection/README.md

 3. Restart Foundry Virtual Tabletop.
 4. Since this module includes a compendium of items the first time you run foundry will complain and not let you open the compendium.
 Simply restart foundry a second time and all should be good.
 5. To create a bag from scratch, simple create any backpack item then set its iemsheet to be ItemSheet5eWithBags and all the necessary data will be created.
 I very strongly recommend that you **ONLY** do this for items you want to have as bags since once added the data is there forever.
-6. **DO NOT** SET THE DEFAULT BACKPACK SHEET TO ItemSheet5eWithBags.
-If you do the world will explode and terrbie plagues will be brought down on us all.
-Actually it just means each backpack item you create will also be a bag.

 Or use this URL to install via the module isntallation menu in Foundry: https://gitlab.com/tposney/itemcollection/raw/master/module.json
 Once you have a bag (or drag one from the pre-created ones) the gm will see something like this.
 Players will only see the options available to them.

 ![All Options - GM view](images/All Options - GM view.png)

-The -ALL button exports all items back to the players inventory (if the bag is in a players inventory) and nothing otherwise.
-The -All and - single actions DO NOT WORK for tokens not lined to an actor.

 The - next to the item exports the single item to the characters inventory if the items is owned by a character.